polterguy/polterguy.github.io/dashboard/endpoint-generator/index.md

 If you use the generator on for instance the _"SQLite Sakila"_ database that you can find as a [plugin](/dashboard/plugins/), Magic will create more than 3,000 lines of Hyperlambda code for you automatically, resulting in some roughly 100 HTTP endpoints for you, providing you with all CRUD operations towards all tables in your database.

 Magic can also generate an API wrapping your existing databases.
 If you want to use your existing databases as input, you'll have to provide Magic with a connection string that allows it to connect to your database.
 You can do this through the [databases](/dashboard/databases/) component.

+## API from your data - the guided flow

+The fastest way to use the generator is through the _"Create an API from your data"_ card on the dashboard's landing page.
+This starts a guided version of the Endpoint Generator, walking you through three steps - _choose data_, _generate_, and _done_.
+The guided flow preselects every table in your database, since that is almost always what you want when creating an API from scratch, and if you haven't got a database of your own yet, it points you to the [databases](/dashboard/databases/) component to create or connect one first.

+When generation is done, the guided flow tells you how many endpoints it created and where they live, and links you directly to the [endpoints](/dashboard/endpoints/) component - filtered to your new module such that you can try your API immediately - and to [users and roles](/dashboard/users-roles/), where you control who is allowed to invoke it.

 ## How to use the endpoint generator